jenkinsci/external-workspace-manager-plugin/doc/PREREQUISITES.md

 # Prerequisites
 A set of prerequisites needs to be set to have this plugin usable.

- - One ore more physical disks accessible from Jenkins Master, most commonly via mounting points.
+ - One or more physical disks accessible from Jenkins Master, most commonly via mounting points.
 The disks may also be shared directories via NFS or Samba.
  - The same disks must be accessible from Jenkins Nodes.